spoo-bar/cosmy-wasmy/README.md

     You can also upload a wasm file to selected chain with selected account.

     Right clicking on a wasm file shows this command in the context menu or right clicking on the tab of the currently open wasm file shows this command in the context menu or command can be invoked using Command Palette/Key Binding and file dialog opens to select a wasm file.

+* Simulate

+    Right clicking on a wasm file shows you the command to Load the contract in Virtual Machine.
+Click on this and you will get access to a Contract simulate view.
+You can instantiate the contract multiple times.
+Run queries against the contract as well as execute messages.
+You can view the event history of the VM as well.

+    The inputs for the contract might be prepopulated based on the schema found in the repository.
+But thats just a suggestion.
+You can input arbitrary json into the simulations.

 ### Notebooks